 Learn the difference between su and sudo.
 By learning difference you will be able to judge which one is best suited for your requirement of access management.

-Granting access of someone’s account to someone is a security threat and should be handled cautiously.
+Granting access to someone’s account to someone is a security threat and should be handled cautiously.
 Its a part of access management and one should which is the best fit tool for his requirement.

 The first question will be why to give someone else’s access to another account?